stephenlang84/QConsole/README.md

 # QConsole
-A non-blocking Qt Style console class to easily handle stdin/out/err
+A non-blocking Qt Style console class to easily handle stdin/out/err.
+This is non-blocking, meaning it allows the program to continue executing other tasks while waiting for input or handling output, rather than pausing execution until the input/output operation completes.
+This is particularly useful in applications where responsiveness and performance are critical, as it prevents the user interface from freezing or becoming unresponsive during these operations.

 ## Features
 - Based on QIODevice to allow easy integration